kurokikaze/moonlands/cards.md

 - Thunder Hyren (creature in play by name)
 - Thunder Vashp (creature in play with N or less energy)
 - Xyx Elder (creatures in play not by name)

-# Choosing cards in zones (discard)

-- Book of Life

 # Discarding from hand